geoffreylink/Projects/11 Deep Learning/readme.md

 Activation functions take the weighted sum of inputs plus a bias as input to the function (w(i)*x(i)+b) and perform the necessary computation to decide which nodes to fire in a layer.

 There are many popular activation functions that play a significant role in building a neural network.
-Choosing the right activation function depends on the kind of task you are performing.
+Choosing the correct activation function depends on the kind of task you are performing.

 * __Linear function__